-and we show that the first sum in the right-hand side is asymptotically small. \begin{lemma} For any $H>1$ and $N\in \Z$ we have where the implied constant depends only on $d$. \end{lemma} \begin{proof} Since $\Lambda $ is supported on prime powers, we consider only those $c_0$ for which $\ord{c_0+N}=\ell^a$ with $\ell\ll M^{1/a}$ a prime and $a\ll \log M$.
+and show that the first sum on the right-hand side is asymptotically small. \begin{lemma} For any $H>1$ and $N\in \Z$ we have where the implied constant depends only on $d$. \end{lemma} \begin{proof} Since $\Lambda $ is supported on prime powers, we consider only those $c_0$ for which $\ord{c_0+N}=\ell^a$ with $\ell\ll M^{1/a}$ a prime and $a\ll \log M$.
 Thus, the sum is